Expensify/App/docs/articles/expensify-classic/expensify-card/Cardholder-Settings-and-Features.md

 ## Your virtual card
 Once you’re assigned a limit, you’ll be able to use your virtual card immediately.
 You can view your virtual card details via **Settings > Account > Credit Card Import > Show Details**.
 Keep in mind that your virtual card and physical card share a limit.

 The virtual Expensify Card includes a card number, expiration date, and security code (CVC).
-You can use the virtual card for online purchases, in-app transactions, and in-person payments once it’s linked to a mobile wallet (Apple Pay or Google Pay).
+You can use the virtual card for online purchases, in-app transactions, and in-person payments once it's linked to a mobile wallet (Apple Pay or Google Pay).

 ## How to access your virtual card details
 Here’s how to access your virtual card details via the Expensify mobile app: